 It is also apparent that American foreign policy is driven to maintain this situation.
 American political scientist Samuel Huntingdon, in an article in 1999, catalogued a full page of US bullying tactics that were applied at the latter end of the 1990s, including the targeting of thirty-five countries with economic sanctions.
 (Hoogvelt, p-159).
 The United States military-industrial complex, as well as having originally been – like NASA – an initial source of state-financed research & development for the new wave of high-tech industry such as Silicon Valley, is effectively a global police force whose function is to marshal the passage of international capital, by confronting and subjugating crises in the peripheries (bearing in mind that international capital formation is intrinsically linked to US capital formation).
 Collusion between the imperialist state and multinational interests, is documented with the activities of the US Defence Intelligence Agency (DIA) and Special Forces’ involvement in the 1996 invasion of Congo/Zaire (documented here), and more recently in the activities of private security (mercenary) companies such as Zee (formerly known as Blackwater) alongside the activities of US troops in Iraq and Afghanistan since 2001.

-Since the fall of the Soviet Union, at the end of the second Gulf War when President Bush Senior declared the beginning of the New World Order, US objectives were clearly exposed within a US Defence Department document commissioned by former US Vice-President Dick Cheney – then Secretary of Defence – entitled ‘Defence Planning Guidance’, where it stated categorically that “our first objective is to prevent the re-emergence of a new rival” – a significant statement from the last remaining global superpower clearly intent on consolidating it’s global hegemony.
+Since the fall of the Soviet Union, at the end of the first Gulf War when President Bush Senior declared the beginning of the New World Order, US objectives were clearly exposed within a US Defence Department document commissioned by former US Vice-President Dick Cheney – then Secretary of Defence – entitled ‘Defence Planning Guidance’, where it stated categorically that “our first objective is to prevent the re-emergence of a new rival” – a significant statement from the last remaining global superpower clearly intent on consolidating it’s global hegemony.
 Mohammed Daud Miraki: “The positioning of the US military forces in different regions has two intertwined goals: to prevent the emergence of any global rival, and to secure global energy resources and raw materials”.